 - 1) Upon completion of construction, reimbursement may be requested by the sponsor by providing the following: - a.
-Copies of final pay estimates which show total units, unit costs, and total component costs - b.
-Signed and recorded Maintenance Agreements - c.
+A letter of acceptance of improvements from the local jurisdiction - b.
+Copies of final pay estimates which show total units, unit costs, and total component costs - c.
+Signed and recorded Maintenance Agreements - d.
 As-built plans - 2) Project unit costs will be limited to a reasonable range to be determined by the Partnership, reviewable upon noticeable changes in unit costs provided on local, similar projects. - 3) Progress payments on individual components will not be allowed.